dvorakjt/modeled-forms-react/README.md

         </RootFormProvider>
       );
     }

+ Please see the [Examples](#examples) section for a link to a complete example built with the Next.js 13 app router.

 ## Configuration
 Modeled Forms React uses [rc](https://www.npmjs.com/package/rc) for configuration.
 Therefore, to configure Modeled Forms React for your project's needs, include a .modeledformsreactrc file in your project.
 You can configure the following options: